Ferdinand Bellermann

-Ferdinand Konrad Bellermann (14 March 1814, in Erfurt – 11 August 1889, in Berlin) was a German painter and naturalist, who specialized in scenes of Venezuela.
+Ferdinand Konrad Bellermann (14 March 1814 – 11 August 1889) was a German painter and naturalist, who specialized in scenes of Venezuela.

 Biography

+He was born in Erfurt.
 His father, a tanner, died prematurely, leaving the family in financial straits.
 As the eldest child, he was especially responsible for their care.
 Although they received help from his uncle Johann, a successful businessman, he took a job herding sheep.